All Episodes

 I mean, you're not here listening to the program because the media has sung my praises over the years and created your curiosity.

-Nevertheless, I feel it uh incumbent upon me to forever engage, constantly engage in having you understand who I am as a person, as a man, so that you will have some contextual understanding for the opinions and positions that I take.
+Nevertheless, I feel it incumbent upon me to forever engage, constantly engage in having you understand who I am as a person, as a man, so that you will have some contextual understanding for the opinions and positions that I take.

-And every time he brings hope up, I ridicule it, and he just bows his head in there, and it usually I bring it up in the context of you know, talking about the Obama campaign, which is filled with nothing but hope.
+And it usually brings it up in the context of, you know, talking about the Obama campaign, which is filled with nothing but hope.

-I mean, Obama's getting just like McCain is getting away with hiding the substance of what he believes, all this flowery uh uh talk of hope and the camelot and JFK and so forth, and I realize it's empty.
+I mean, Obama's, just like McCain, is getting away with hiding the substance of what he believes, all this flowery talk of hope and the Camelot and JFK and so forth.

 The discussion of hope from a political leader is pure poppycock.